Skip to content

 MHCF announces more than $600,000 in new grants to improve American Indian health in Montana.

-Health Affairs: Building New Partnerships For American Indian Health
+Health Affairs Blog: Building New Partnerships For American Indian and Alaska Native Health

 Health Affairs guest blog post by MHCF CEO Dr. Aaron Wernham on how the Foundation has worked in its first two years to build new partnerships for American Indian and Alaska Native health.